aridjayarecipes/cutesrecipes.web.app/content/post/2102-how-to-make-ultimate-paella-made-on-the-braai.md

 - " Microherbs for garnish"
 recipeinstructions:
 - "With coals hot enough for cooking, add water and rice in a cast iron pan - season with spice for rice and a pinch of salt.
 Cook and set aside."
 - "In a separate cast iron pan or wok, pour some olive oil.
-Add onions, garlic and peppers and fry on &#39;til nicely browned.
+Add onions, garlic and peppers and fry on 'til nicely browned.
 Slightly reduce the heat under the pan by scraping away some coals and add the seafood mix and mussels."
 - "While the seafood simmers, add frozen peas and butter cubes into the mix and leave to cook."
 - "Add the star anise, paprika, bouquet garni, chicken stock cubes and water to the cooking seafood and allow to simmer for about 10 minutes."
 - "When you see that the seafood is nicely cooked, add the cooked rice and mix well.
 Remember to remove the bouquet garni bundle and star anise before mixing.
 For a final creamy touch, add the cream cheese and dried basil to the mixture."